NuclearAtk/geacon_pro/README.md

 * Heap memory encryption is currently unstable and has not been officially used.
 * ~~Modify the problem of Chinese display error under some functions.~~
 * ~~Some functions do not support x86 system yet (I am too busy recently, and I will modify it as soon as possible).~~
+* Make unhook more stable in the future.

 </details>